ALASdoo/alasdoo_com_v2/content/english/_index.md

 ######################### Clients #####################
 clients:
   enable: true
-  title: 'Proven track record'
+  title: 'We have proven track record'
+  subtitle: 'Clients'
   content: 'From small businesses and startups to well-established international corporations, we work with a wide range of industries.
 We have developed trustworthy relationships with [clients](clients/) and their development teams from all over the world.

-In our case studies, you can read more about how we were able to help them improve company practices and increase revenue.'
+  In our [case studies](case-studies/), you can read more about how we were able to help them improve company practices and increase revenue.'

 ######################### Case studies #####################
 case_studies:
   enable: true
-  title: 'Explore our most recent case studies'
+  title: 'Recent case studies'
   section: 'case-studies'

 ######################### Jobs #####################
 jobs:
   enable: true
   title: 'Working at ALAS'
+  subtitle: 'Careers'
   content: 'ALAS is all about providing [a vibrant culture](culture/) through a pleasant atmosphere, possibilities for professional growth, entertainment, relaxation, and social interaction.
 We encourage people to have a healthy work/life balance, and devote time and energy to their families and hobbies.
 We are nurturing a community of inspired people who feel respected, driven, and accomplished.

   As crazy as it may sound, we do look forward to Mondays!'
   button:
     enable: true
     type: 'primary'
-    label: 'Check out job openings'
+    label: 'See job openings'
     link: 'careers/'
   image_item:
+  - image: "images/home-gallery/01.jpg"
+  - image: "images/home-gallery/02.jpg"
+  - image: "images/home-gallery/03.jpg"
+  - image: "images/home-gallery/04.jpg"
+  - image: "images/home-gallery/05.jpg"
-  - image: "images/team/team-member-1.jpg"
+  - image: "images/home-gallery/06.jpg"
-  - image: "images/team/team-member-2.jpg"
+  - image: "images/home-gallery/07.jpg"
-  - image: "images/team/team-member-3.jpg"
+  - image: "images/home-gallery/08.jpg"
-  - image: "images/team/team-member-4.jpg"
+  - image: "images/home-gallery/09.jpg"

 ######################### Case studies #####################
 articles:
   enable: true
   title: 'Discover the best practices'
+  subtitle: 'Articles'
   section: 'articles'
   # TODO: change to articles once we have them set up
   button: